Tim Walberg

+If elected for another term, he is expected to become the dean of Michigan's congressional delegation when Senator Gary Peters retires in 2027.

 Early life, education, and early career

 Walberg was born and raised in Chicago, Illinois, the son of Alice Ann and John A. Walberg.
 His paternal grandparents were Swedish.
-Walberg graduated from Thornton Fractional North High School in 1969.
+In 1964, Walberg served the Barry Goldwater 1964 presidential campaign as a volunteer.
+Walberg graduated from Thornton Fractional North High School in 1969 and briefly served the U.S. Forest Service.
+From 1973 to 1977, Walberg served as pastor at Grace Fellowship Church in New Haven, Indiana.

 Michigan legislature

 Walberg was a member of the Michigan House of Representatives from 1983 to 1998.
 He also spent time as a pastor and as a division manager for the Moody Bible Institute in Chicago while continuing to live in Michigan.